 Don't Overlook The Obvious: Thanksgiving Food

-Holidays is a period of shared cultural experiences rooted in longstanding traditions.
+The holidays, especially Thanksgiving, is a period of shared cultural experiences rooted in longstanding traditions.
 People relate to each other on a broader scale during these special times, thus more organically respond to social media posts expressing these commonalities.
 Social media content is essentially built in to holidays as well, with visuals galore, from watching parades stroll through town to families exchanging gifts and other oft chronicled events.

 Laura in the Kitchen